salsita/left-pad-service/README.md

 # Left pad service

-Demo application for Salista presentation on 2016/11/24
+Demo application for Salsita presentation on 2016/11/24